Our services are working normally

 The Internet Bank requires cookies to be enabled for security reasons.
 You will be prompted to change your settings when logging in if your browser does not accept cookies.

 Nationwide cookies do not use personal data i.e. names and address but will remember an IP address.
-As an Internet Bank user you have the option to save your customer number but not sensitive details like your account password or memorable data.
+As an Internet Bank user you have the option to save your customer number and Date of Birth, but not sensitive details like your account password or memorable data.
 Some tools and calculators can remember details you enter to avoid having to re-enter them.

 Other cookies may apply user preferences or monitor performance by recognising your computer/browser.